 Completing the Papers of Thomas Jefferson: Retirement Series

-TJF has now published nine volumes, containing over 4,500 accurately transcribed and annotated documents.
-A new volume comes out every year, and the anticipated completion date for both halves of the project (Princeton and Monticello) is 2026.
+The Retirement Series has published fourteen volumes (through 2017), containing over 8,100 accurately transcribed and annotated documents.
+A new volume comes out every year, and the anticipated completion date for the project is 2026.

 Two-thirds of the documents written by Jefferson are being published for the first time, and the figure for letters he received is even higher.

 This work is already transforming Jefferson studies, and its completion will inevitably produce a surge of new and path-breaking scholarship.

 Two digital versions of the first volumes of the Retirement Series greatly aid the Thomas Jefferson Foundation’s long-term goal of bringing Jefferson’s ideas to the widest possible national and international audience.
 Asubscription editionreleased by the University of Virginia Press contains links from the index, while a freely accessible version with less robust searching tools has been issued in collaboration with the National Archives.
 New volumes are added on a regular basis, and both versions are part of a larger platform containing hundreds of thousands of documents from the American founding era.

 Completing a reliable edition of the full corpus of documents from this period is a worthy goal for the Foundation in itself.
 However, the long-term goal of the Foundation is not just to complete its commitment to this section of the Papers, but also to broaden and perpetuate its stewardship of Jefferson’s written legacy.